 Hatchet by Gary Paulsen

-After his plane crashes in the woods, Brian is stranded in the Canadian wilderness with only a hatchet.
+After his plane crashes into the woods, Brian is stranded in the Canadian wilderness with only a hatchet.
 His journey of survival is incredible and will captivate readers.

 Sherlock’s sister hones her detective skills in these historical mysteries.